danrongLi/coreset_based_log_reg/README.md

 By reducing the dataset size while maintaining its essential structure, we achieve faster computation with minimal loss in accuracy.
 This approach is especially useful for large-scale data, where directly training on the full dataset may be computationally prohibitive.

 ## Coreset Illustration Diagram
-The following diagram illustrates the coreset sampling process, where selected rows (highlighted) represent the coreset extracted from the original matrix:
+The following diagram illustrates the coreset sampling process, where selected rows (highlighted) represent the coreset extracted from the original matrix A:

 <img src="linear_regression.png" alt="Project Logo" width="500"/>